SFMVideos/SFM/README.md

 *Staff FAQ #4: What Are the Different Types of Branches and What Do They Mean?*
 -------------------------------------------------------------------------------
-[SFM] Videos has 2 branches.
-One branch is the *master* branch that has the most updated stuff on it.
-The other branch is the *release*, this branch is bug free with no problems/crashes.
+*Master Branch* This branch is the main branch where all contributors and staff members will submit their changes to.

+*Experimental Branch* This branch is where we experiment bugs/crashes, once they are fixed we can merge it into the release branch.

+*Release Branch* This branch is bug/crash free.
+Master Branch (Main Database) > Experimental Branch (Experimenting Branch) > Release Branch (Final Release)